 Familysearch.org provides services for both beginners & experienced professionals in the field of family history and genealogy research.
 Their site is free and anyone can sign up and use their services.
 They provide online access to millions of records.

-For experienced researchers, perhaps the best feature of www.familysearch.org is online access to the catalog of millions of microfilmed, microfiched and published records that are currently held at the Family History Library in Salt Lake City, Utah.
-The actual microcopied records can be mailed to any local family history center for only the cost of postage, and can be kept for varying lengths of time.
-This material can be searched for by place, name, keyword, title, film or fiche number, author, subject or call number of printed material.
-Familysearch.org does not offer many original documents online but can connect you to some records on Ancestry.com for a fee if you find someone of interest in their indexes.
+Perhaps one of the best features of FamilySearch.org is online access to their catalog of millions of micro-filmed, micro-fiched and published records that are currently held at the Family History Library in Salt Lake City, Utah.
+The actual micro-copied records can be mailed to any local family history center for only the cost of postage, and can be kept for varying lengths of time.
+This material can be searched by place, name, keyword, title, film or fiche number, author, subject or call number of printed material.
+FamilySearch.org does not offer many original documents online but can connect you to some records on Ancestry.com for a fee if you find someone of interest in their indexes.

 In order to keep their services free, FamilySearch.org relies on the generous contributions of the member of the Church of Jesus Christ of Latter-Day Saints.
 Additionally, they rely on a vast network of volunteer Indexers who essentially crowd-source the record digitization process.
 When the 1940 census was released in 2012, they were able to complete the indexing process in approximately 3 months through mostly volunteer efforts.

 Anyone who has done, intends to do, or may benefit from genealogy and family history work should be grateful for the huge value being provided by the LDS church through FamilySearch.org.
 Their efforts have pushed many family trees back further than otherwise would have been possible as many of the records they preserved early on have since been destroyed except for their digital copies.